-With a range of fare types on our coaches from £22 one-way, affordable travel to the Netherlands’s vibrant capital has never been more tempting.
+With cheap coach tickets one-way, affordable travel to the Netherlands’ vibrant capital has never been more tempting.
 If you’re able to be flexible with journey times you could enjoy extra discounts, even if you’re only booking three days in advance.

 There’s so much more to Amsterdam than bikes, canal boats and wooden clogs.
 Check out our recommendations below to discover the best of what this beautiful city has to offer.